dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

   device_group (optional, list, None)
-    List of Group name on which the alert policy will be applicable.
+    List of device group names on which the alert policy is applicable.

     This option is mutually exclusive with \ :emphasis:`device\_service\_tag`\ , \ :emphasis:`specific\_undiscovered\_devices`\ , \ :emphasis:`any\_undiscovered\_devices`\  and \ :emphasis:`all\_devices`\  .